World of Stone: Music

 Author Robert Rodriguez suggests that one of the reasons for Harrison's follow-up album, Extra Texture (Read All About It), being rushed into production in April 1975 was to "redeem the artist from negative fallout" created by Dark Horse over the winter of 1974–75.
 (Note: Another factor was that Harrison was in Los Angeles overseeing projects by acts signed to his Dark Horse label when studio time became available, through the postponement of sessions for Splinter's second album.)
 Having come up with little new material in the previous six months, Harrison revisited songs he had written or begun writing in 1973, one of which was titled "World of Stone".
 While discussing the song in September 1975, with BBC Radio 1 disc jockey Paul Gambaccini, Harrison commented: "There's not much of a story to it ... it's really just down to saying that everybody has their own opinion and right to be ...
 It's a nice melody."

 The composition is a slow ballad set to 4/4 time.
 On the released recording, it is dominated by piano, which provides the main instrumentation over the first two verses, before what author Elliot Huntley describes as the song's "sped up second section", featuring a full band backing.
 Leng says that this structure partly mirrors that of Harrison's 1971 charity single "Bangla Desh": "a slow explanatory introduction followed by a stomping rocker – except that 'World of Stone' is more softshoe shuffle than stomp".

 The chord pattern differs little throughout the song.
-On guitar, it consists of the chords (played with a capo at the fifth fret) of B minor 7, F♯ minor, A minor 7, F, C, E sus.
-7 and E7.
-A variation from this sequence occurs during the repeated last line of each second verse, with the addition of the chords D7/F♯ and F major 7.
+On guitar, it consists of the chords (played with a capo at the fifth fret) of Bm^{7}–F♯m–Am^{7}–F–C–E^{7sus4}–E^{7}.
+A variation from this sequence occurs during the repeated last line of each second verse, with the addition of the chords D^{7}/F♯ and F^{maj7}.